anoopkcn/nvim-aware-claude/README.md

 # nvim-aware-claude

 A lightweight [Claude Code](https://code.claude.com) plugin that makes Claude aware of a running **Neovim** session.
-When your prompt refers to the editor — "this file", "the selection", "the error under the cursor", "the quickfix list" — Claude is given a live snapshot of Neovim's state: current file, cursor, visual selection, search register, quickfix list, visible windows, and listed buffers.
+When your prompt refers to the editor: "this file", "the selection", "the error under the cursor", "the quickfix list".
+Claude is given a live snapshot of Neovim's state: current file, cursor, visual selection, search register, quickfix list, visible windows, and listed buffers.